Charcoal

 • Place the original bag inside a larger plastic bag and store inside another container such as a bin or covered metal trash can.

-• Pour your charcoal into a plastic lined 5-gallon containers and seal with gamma lids for easy stacking.
+• Alternatively, transfer your charcoal into a plastic-lined 5-gallon container and seal it with an airtight lid for easy stacking

 Shelf Life